sourjp/gopherdojo-studyroom/kadai3-1/README.md

 $ make start

         Thank you for playing TYPING Games!
-        Let's you type word as you can see on display withing 15 seocnds!
+        Let's you type word as you can see on display during 15 seconds!

         Start Game in 3 seconds...